qalle2/finmorph/README.md

 Print words that only occur as non-final parts of compounds (not final or alone).
 Arguments: compound list file, word CSV file

-### stats-compound.py
-Print a table of compound counts by number of parts and number of letters.
-Argument: compound list file.

 ### stats-nounverb.py
 Print a table of noun/verb counts by declension/conjugation, syllable count and ending.
 Argument: CSV file with words (no compounds).